digitalctrlv/TIME2WARC/README.md

 1. **Download assets:** Go to the [Project Google Drive](https://drive.google.com/drive/folders/1hD4UJOc9w4nO8AkgEe01XhjA7MeO2G8t?usp=sharing).
 2. **Model weights:** Download the model folder and place it in the root directory of this project so the path looks exactly like this:
    `TIME2WARC/models/v2_3_optimal_weights_fold1/`
-3. **WARC Files:** Download the `.warc` or `.warc.gz` files and drag them into the dashboard later.
+3. **WARC files:** Download the `.warc` or `.warc.gz` files and drag them into the dashboard later.
 (These will be removed later but for demonstration purposes uploaded online)
+4. **URL index**: Make sure to also download the `index_warcs.json` file from the /warcs directory in the Google Drive.
+Once your environment has set up, drag them into the first step of the interface, you need them to parse the warcs.

 ## How to run the application